-While we continue to evaluate our significant accounting policies to determine which ones involve the most judgment and complexity, aside from revenue recognition, as described herein, there have been no changes to our business combinations or other significant accounting policies as described in our Annual Report on Form 10-K for the fiscal year ended July 31, 2018 that have had a material impact on our condensed consolidated financial statements and related notes.
+While we continue to evaluate our significant accounting policies to determine which ones involve the most judgment and complexity, there have been no changes to our significant accounting policies as described in our Annual Report on Form 10-K for the fiscal year ended July 31, 2019 that have had a material impact on our condensed consolidated financial statements and related notes except for the adoption of ASU No. 2016-02, Leases (Topic 842) and subsequent amendments to the initial guidance: ASU No. 2017-13, ASU No. 2018-10, and ASU No. 2018-11 (collectively, "ASC 842").